Kanishk-0906/Helmet_Surface_Modelling-Vega_Industrial_Training/Helmet 04 - Complete Helmet Surface/README.md

 ## Note

-This project demonstrates the complete workflow of helmet surface development—from creating the inner liner and exterior Class A surfaces to sewing them into a single manufacturable body.
+This project demonstrates the complete workflow of helmet surface development-from creating the inner liner and exterior Class A surfaces to sewing them into a single manufacturable body.
 It represents the culmination of the surfacing techniques practiced throughout the previous helmet modeling projects.